North-Sea-Transition-Authority/digital-notification-library/README.md

 digital-notification-library.notification.bulk-retrieval-limit=500
 ```

-Note: The above change will also mean the first retry of a notification will not be until 30 seconds after the first
+**Note**: The above change will also mean the first retry of a notification will not be until 30 seconds after the first
 send attempt, then 60 seconds, 120 seconds etc.

 ### How can I see notifications being sent within the library?